Two-Guys-and-a-Gal/NLP-Project/README.md

 |  Variables             |    Definition                              |    DataType             |
 | :--------------------   | :---------------------------------------- | :-------------------- |
-repo                  | The name of the specific repository             | object language              | The primary programming language of the repo    |
-readme_contents       | The contents of scraped readme file within the repo | object clean*                | The readme contents with text normalized and tokenized | object lemmas*               | The cleaned document lemmatized | object
+repo                  | The name of the specific repository             | object language              | The primary programming language of the repo    | object readme_contents       | The contents of scraped readme file within the repo | object clean*                | The readme contents with text normalized and tokenized | object lemmas*               | The cleaned document lemmatized | object